 Our base is in the Cairngorms National Park, the only sub-arctic area in the UK and easily the wildest mountain region in Scotland.

-This is our most popular trekking location, unique in its biodiversity with a variety of environments to enjoy, from the ancient Caledonian pine forests, to heather hillsides, dramatic glens and high mountain plateaus.
-It is also home to 58 Munros (mountain summits in Scotland above 3000 feet), including the 5 highest peaks in the UK after Ben Nevis, know as the Cairngorm 4000 Footers.
-The Cairngorms is also home to the Tomintoul and Glenlivet Dark Sky Park, the most northerly one in the world.
+This is our most popular mountain trekking location, unique in its biodiversity with a variety of environments to enjoy, from the ancient Caledonian pine forests, to heather hillsides, dramatic glens and high mountain plateaus.
+It is also home to 58 Munros (mountain summits in Scotland above 3000 feet), including the 5 highest peaks in the UK after Ben Nevis, known as the Cairngorm 4000 Footers.
+The Cairngorms is the UK’s largest National Park and can be accessed from many bases such as Tomintoul, Aviemore, Braemar, Ballater, Blair Atholl and Pitlochry.

 Munro Bagging is a popular activity amongst hillwalkers and mountaineers in Scotland and beyond.

-There are 283 Munros across Scotland and summiting them all is a popular challenge.
-We often help clients with this goal, and can accomplish a number of summits within the duration of a multi-day trek.
+There are 282 Munros across Scotland and summiting them all is a popular challenge.
+We often help clients with this goal, and can accomplish a number of summits within the duration of a multi-day Trek.
 Find out more on our Munro Bagging page.

 Other notable mountain regions in Scotland can be enjoyed with us and stretch across the entire country.